 The Companys' Subsidiary Mireka Homes (Pvt) Ltd (MHL) has been assessed for ESC amounting to Rs 2.9 Mn plus penalties and the Company has appealed against same.
-Further the Department of Inland Revenue has raised assessments disallowing Input VAT of Rs 324Mn and the Company has appealed at the Tax Appeal Commission.
+Further the Department of Inland Revenue has raised assessments disallowing Input VAT of Rs 324Mn and the Company appealed at the Tax Appeal Commission (TAC) and the TAC Determination has been issued dismissing the said appeal of the Company.
+The Company intends to appeal to the Court of Appeal against the determination of the TAC and the application for a stated case will be handed over to the TAC.
 Although there can be no assurance, the Directors believe, based on the information currently available, that the ultimate resolution of appeal / legal proceedings would be favourable to the Company and therefore would not have an adverse effect on the results of operations or financial position.